Skip to main content

 any

-Notice how in the above example we are also using the `any' keyword – this is really useful when we want to describe the type of a variable where we don't yet know the exact datatype or in situations where an array contains multiple data types.
+Notice the any keyword above.
+It’s useful when we want to describe the type of a variable where we don’t yet know the exact datatype, or when an array contains multiple data types.

 Data types for functions

-When creating functions, we can also work with data types and Interestingly enough we can not only specify the data type of the parameters that we wish to utilise in the function but also the return type:
+When creating functions, we can work with data types too.
+We can specify the data type of the parameters and also the return type:

 function greet(name: string): string {